parkinsonhelper/parkinson-helper/README.md

 31 | UserProfile.swift | A data model that defines the structure for a user's profile information.
 32 | Launch Screen.storyboard | A file that defines the user interface for the launch screen, which is displayed when the application starts up.
 33 | ParkinsonHelper.xcodeproj | The main Xcode project file.
 It contains all the settings for the project, including the file structure, build targets, and code signing configurations.
-34 | readme.md | A Markdown file that provides a general overview of the project, its purpose, and instructions on how to use it.
+34 | README.md | A Markdown file that provides a general overview of the project, its purpose, and instructions on how to use it.
+35 | LICENSE.md | A Markdown file that provides the open source license for this project.
+36 | CONTRIBUTING.md | A Markdown file that provides a general overview of the project contribution details.
+37 | CODE_OF_CONDUCT.md | A Markdown file that provides a breakdown on the Contributor Covenant Code of Conduct

 ## License